 On this page you have the Cape York Newsletter back issues.

-As you can see this
+As you can see these

-newsletter is highly irregular and also seasonal.
+newsletters can be a little irregular and also seasonal.

 The irregularity is because I am not pushing a monthly newsletter and